 If you want to prepare your garlic for long-term storage, keep the leaves and roots intact and follow this guide for curing your garlic crop.

 When do different garlic varieties mature?

 Generally, Asiatic and Turban varieties of garlic mature first in the season (as early as May in some areas), while Silverskins mature last (in July or August).

 There can be a six- to eight-week span between the time the earliest garlics are ready to when the latest-maturing garlics are pulled from the ground.
-Smaller plants will often mature earlier than larger plants.
+Smaller plants often mature earlier than larger plants.

 For example, I once planted Ajo Rojo (a Creole garlic) and Siciliano (an Artichoke garlic) in October in my Southern California garden, and both were picked about two weeks apart in late May and early June.
 These spring harvests are typical of warmer regions, especially for cultivars that are well suited to the climate.

-Garlic Maturity Chart from Earliest to Latest
+Garlic Maturity Chart by Type

 |Turban||May to June|

 |Rocambole||June to July|